LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 ### version TBD
 *Released*: TBD
 * add optional transactionAuditId in InsertRowsResponse and as argument after file import
+* add new replaceSelected method (for new action in QueryController)

 ### version 0.97.0
 *Released*: 29 September 2020